proin/clipper/README.md

-# Parser-ChromeExtension
+# Clipper

-HTML Parser for Chrome
+Clipper is Chrome Extension which is extracting some values in active tab by css selector.

 ![alt tag](https://github.com/proin/Parser-ChromeExtension/blob/master/lib/example.png?raw=true)